Scattering of mesons in quantum simulators: Mapping to the quantum Ising chain

 forces the $\tau_j^\alpha$ spins to be polarized in the $-\hat z$ directions.
 They enter the transformed Hamiltonian only via $G_j'$:

-Thus, in the neutral gauge sector, by Eq. \eqref{eq_transfGauss} the spins $\tau_j^\alpha$ are eliminated.
-Equation \eqref{eq_transfH}, which governs the dynamics within this sector, coincides with the quantum Ising chain in a tilted magnetic field reported in Eq.
-(7) of the main text (up to an irrelevant additive constant).
+Thus, in the neutral gauge sector, by Eq. (\ref{eq_transfGauss}) the spins $\tau_j^\alpha$ are eliminated.
+Equation (\ref{eq_transfH}), which governs the dynamics within this sector, coincides with the quantum Ising chain in a tilted magnetic field reported in Eq.~(\ref{eq_Ising}) (up to an irrelevant additive constant).

+We note that, while in this derivation we used a non-local transformation to convert the fermions into hard-core boson, it is nevertheless possible to formulate a completely local mapping between the two Hamiltonians: in the neutral gauge sector, the Jordan-Wigner string can be completely reabsorbed using Gauss' law.
+To show that the mapping is local, it is sufficient to define the transformed spin operators

+These operators satisfy the usual commutation relations of Pauli matrices and are related to the original spins by a local transformation.
+It is then immediate to write Eq.~(\ref{eq_HZ2sm}) in terms of the new spin operators, obtaining the quantum Ising chain in the neutral gauge sector: